 As the fold bifurcation is approached with increasing m, the portfolio effect increases sharply due to an amplification in variance within both donor and recipient populations ${\rm VAR}(N_{i,j})$.
 This variance increase is the product of a dynamical process known as critical slowing down that occurs near fold bifurcations , a phenomenon that some have suggested may serve as an early warning indicator for approaching phase transitions .
 For larger values of m (to the right of the fold bifurcation in Fig [fig:PE]a-c), where alternative steady states occur, the portfolio effect declines steadily as the CV of NT increases.
 The decline over m is more gradual if trait heritability is low, and steeper if trait heritability is high (figure [fig:PE]c).

 As the portfolio effect is highly sensitive to the rate of straying between populations, so is the time required for the system to recover to a steady state following a large disturbance.
-We measured the time required for the system NT to relax to its steady state following three types of induced disturbance: (i) extinction of the low-density population; (ii) extinction of the high-density population (scenarios i and ii are equivalent if the system is in the single steady state regime); (iii) near-collapse of both populations where just 1.0% of each survives.
-In general, we find that the average-CV portfolio effect is negatively correlated with recovery time (figure [fig:PE]d), indicating that for our system both measures are valuable indicators of metapopulation robustness.
+We measured the time required for the system NT to relax to its steady state following three types of induced disturbance: (i) extinction of the low-density population, (ii) extinction of the high-density population (scenarios i and ii are equivalent if the system is in the single steady state regime) and (iii) near-collapse of both populations where just 1.0% of each survives.
+In general, we find that the average-CV portfolio effect is negatively correlated with recovery time (figure [fig:PE]d), indicating that, for our system, both measures are valuable indicators of metapopulation robustness.
 Because we can assess the time to recovery in response to the various disturbance types described above, this allows us to gain an in-depth perspective into the fragility of the metapopulation as a function of straying rate.

 At low rates of straying both populations are subject to the same steady state, such that extinction of either population results in the same recovery time, and when trait heritability is low, the time required to recover following the extinction of either population is generally less than or equal to the recovery time after near-collapse of both (figure [fig:relax]a).
-In the alternative stable state regime where straying rates are higher, extinction of the smaller population results in the shortest recovery time, whereas as m increases, extinction of the larger population results in the shortest recovery time.
+In the alternative stable state regime, where straying rates are higher, extinction of the smaller population results in the shortest recovery time, whereas as m increases, extinction of the larger population results in the shortest recovery time.
 Because the mean trait values of both populations are skewed towards those of the high-density site, when the low-density population collapses under high rates of straying, selection against the flood of maladapted individuals that stray into the recovering extends the length of time required for it to return to its steady state (figure [fig:relaxtraj_ldlh]).
 Alternatively, when the high-density population collapses under high straying rates, the low-density population suffers loss as well due to the absence of incoming strays such that both populations must recover (figure [fig:relaxtraj_hdlh]).